 - Teaching Arrangements

 This subject is largely taught through lectures and seminars.
-Please contact the Department of Music, Theatre and Performing Arts office (email@example.com) for a copy of the most recent paper profile.
+Please contact the School of Performing Arts office (firstname.lastname@example.org) for a copy of the most recent paper profile.

 - Your lecturer will give you a list of required readings at the commencement of the paper.